-Your brand reputation manager ensures a successful brand online.
+Your brand reputation manager ensures a successful brand online and maintains good brand reputation.
 Learn how in our guide below.

 In the digital age, how your business is perceived online can influence business and revenue growth.

-Everything from online reviews on Google and third-party review sites to mentions on social media, visibility in search rankings, and word-of-mouth recommendations are factors that influence your brand’s reputation.
+Everything from online reviews and customer testimonials on Google and third-party review sites to mentions on social media, visibility in search rankings, and word-of-mouth recommendations are factors that influence your brand’s reputation.

 To stand out in your industry, your brand needs a positive reputation.
 Failing to establish and maintain it can spell disaster for your firm.

-In our guide, we will explore brand reputation, how to manage your brand’s digital reputation, and why a brand reputation manager is an essential tool on your path to success.
+In our guide, we will explore brand reputation, provide you with a brand reputation management review, provide tips on how to manage your brand’s digital reputation, and explain why a brand reputation manager is an essential tool on your path to success.

 What is a Brand Reputation?